jma8774/Wordle-TypeScript/README.md

-# Wordle Typescript (WIP)
+# Wordle TypeScript (WIP)

 Just another Wordle game on the web, purpose of this project was to learn Typescript and to dockerize the React app with Docker and deploy it onto AWS ECS.

+Built CI/CD pipeline in GitHub Actions that detects any new pull-request/push and will perform automatic tests and deploy to production on success.

 Made use of custom hooks in React to seperate logic which made the code easier to manage and did unit testing using Jest.

-Incorporated CI/CD pipeline of automatic tests and deploying on pull-request/push to main by using GitHub Actions.

 Currently hosted via [GitHub Pages](https://www.jiamingma.me/Wordle-TypeScript/).